 Dr. Dinger is an Associate Professor of Management.
 His research interests include information security and IT workforce management.
 He has published his work in several journals, including the following: MIS Quarterly, Information Systems Research IEEE Transactions on Engineering Management and Journal of Organizational Computing and Electronic Commerce.

 Dr. Lynette Gibson

-Dr. Gibson is an Associate Professor of Nursing and the Director of Research in Nursing at the Mary Black School of Nursing.
+Dr. Gibson is the Associate Dean at our Greenville Campus.
+In addition, Dr. Gibson is a Professor of Nursing and the Director of Research in Nursing at the Mary Black School of Nursing.
 Her primary research is focused on increasing health equity in ethnic minorities.
 She is testing the effect of a community-based intervention on screening mammograms by African-American women.
 She has worked with several undergraduate nursing students in conducting and presenting this research.
 She was a 2014 Summer Nursing Research Institute Fellow at the Institute for Health Equity at the School of Nursing, University of Pennsylvania.
 She has published articles in Applied Nursing Research, ABNF Forum, Journal of the National Black Nurses’ Association and Clinical Nurse Specialist™.